gbif/hp-swissnatcoll/en/how-to-publish-data.md

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #31708f; background-color: #d9edf7; border-color: #bce8f1;">
 <p>ℹ️ <strong>Encoding is not mandatory, though highly recommended</strong>, so that you can benefit from the enrichment offered by DAGI.</p>
-<p>Despite not needed for publication or approval, supplementary mandatory attributes must be imported, because <strong>GBIF accepts new occurrences under certain conditions and some attributes are important for the correct attribution of a record to a Data Center</strong>.</p>
+<p>Despite not needed for publication or validation, supplementary mandatory attributes must be imported, because <strong>GBIF accepts new occurrences under certain conditions and some attributes are important for the correct attribution of a record to a Data Center</strong>.</p>
 <p>The supplementary mandatory attributes are <i>kingdom</i> and <i>country</i>.</p>
 </div>

 1. If you want to encode only a certain set of your data, use the **available filters**.
-  - **Quick-filters**: Below the grey tab band, there are four boxes displaying from left to right: the total number of records (**All records**), the percentage and number of not-encoded records (**Not encoded / Incomplete**), the percentage and number of not-published records (**Not published**) and the percentage and number of not-approved records (**Not approved**).
+  - **Quick-filters**: Below the grey tab band, there are four boxes displaying from left to right: the total number of records (**All records**), the percentage and number of not-encoded records (**Not encoded / Incomplete**), the percentage and number of not-published records (**Not published**) and the percentage and number of not-validated records (**Not validated**).
 By selecting one, you can set a first level of filters.
   - **Search bar**: Below the Quick-filters, there is a search bar (🔍Search) which allows you to look for specific values in the following attributes : cataloNumber, scientificName and occurrenceID.
   - **🎚️Filters**: Next to the search bar, there is this button which opens a pop-up window with available filters for your dataset.
 Currently, you can filter only the IUCN Red List categories, the MIDS levels, the Taxonomy of the ranks species, kingdom and phylum and the Location at the level of the continents.
 An improvement of the filters is planned soon.
 2. Click on **🧩Encode**.